ReneeDeLuca/goal-crushers/README.md

 - React: Creat user interfaces out of individual pieces called components for streamlined building.
 - React Router: Reduces serve requests with client side routing.
-- React Toastify: Alerts and notifications handler for UI.
+- React Toastify: Alerts and notifications handler for the UI.
 - React Redux Toolkit: State management toolset to enable predictable, consistent behavior.
 - Tailwind CSS: A utility-first CSS framework with a mobile first approach.
 - Vite: leverages the availability of native ES modules in the browser.
+- date-fns: Provides a comprehensive, yet simple and consistent toolset for manipulating Javascript dates in the browser and Node.js.

 ### Prerequisites